Why Employee Recognition

 Employee service awards acknowledge employees’ longevity and continued commitment to the company.

-Everyone likes recognition for their hard work, and it is no different on the job.
-In fact, workers who don't receive recognition of any type are more unsatisfied, leading to laziness and carelessness on the job.
-In this situation, workers feel as if they are only working for money, which is not satisfying enough.
+Everyone likes to receive recognition for their hard work, which is no different at the workplace.
+Workers who don’t receive recognition are more unsatisfied, leading to laziness and carelessness.
+In this situation, workers feel they are only working for money, which is not satisfying enough.
 They want to feel as if they are doing a good job and appreciated for what they give to the workplace.
 This acknowledgment provides several positive benefits.

 Here are some thoughts to consider:

 • Service awards are a simple way to provide staff recognition and show appreciation.
 Achievement is straightforward and objective.
-All employees, regardless of performance level, are able to achieve longevity.
+All employees, regardless of performance level, can achieve longevity.

 • Though the recognition reflects on the individual employee, the award also reflects upon the company.
-The service award acknowledges that the company has retained employees for a length of time.
-This suggests that the company is a good place to work and deserves employee loyalty.
-This contributes to a positive reputation, which helps when recruiting new employees.
+The employee service award acknowledges that the company has retained employees for a specific time.
+Tenure suggests that the company is an excellent workplace and deserves employee loyalty.
+Employee loyalty contributes to a positive corporate reputation, which in turn helps when recruiting new employees.

 • A length-of-service milestone anniversary is like an employee’s corporate birthday.
 Take the opportunity to celebrate.